anton-k/handle-pattern-servant-app/README.md

   pure $ Env setup log
 ```

-Note that `Setup` is not a data structure, it's an interface
+Note that `Setup` is not a data structure it's an interface
 to trigger changes in the configs of the system.
 And we share the link between logger and config only inside the executable `app`.
 On the level of the library they look decoupled.

 This way we are not forced to chose `TVar` between some other method of
 sharing mutable state.
-It's all hidden from the library.
+It's all hided from the library.
 By the `Env` we only see the list of available actions
 that can be performed on the app in terms of interfaces.